Companies are questioning which service is better for their customers – human or AI-powered chatbot based. We examine both these options in our post.

 Indeed, chatbots are gaining worldwide appreciation based on their strengths, which include:

 While facing a problem or looking for support, a quick response is always appreciated.
 Chatbots are quite helpful, especially for shopping portals.
-The Chatbots Magazine found 67% of US millennials prefer to purchase products and services from brands using a chatbot in its survey.
+Online retail, for example, has one of the highest adoption of chatbots.
+In fact, by 2023, shoppers will transact up to $112 billion only through chatbots.
 This is undoubtedly and largely the case with the rest of the world too.

 Which language are you most comfortable with?
 Usually, when discussing queries and seeking their resolution, chatbots can eliminate the language barrier as they offer multiple language choices for smooth processing.